Christians mark Palm Sunday with a Jerusalem procession

 Worshipers took palm leaves and olive branches and walked from the top of the Mount of Olives to the Old City of Jerusalem.

-Palm Sunday commemorates the entry of Jesus into Jerusalem and marks the beginning of the most important week of the Church, which includes the re-enactment of Good Friday …
+Palm Sunday commemorates Jesus’ entry into Jerusalem and marks the beginning of the most important week of the Church, which includes Jesus’ crucifixion and death and resurrection on Good Friday…

 Read Full News